Tarflower Chapter

 Duties: Record, maintain and report meeting minutes of Executive Committee (Board) and regular meetings, be custodian of all non-financial records, prepare correspondence, maintain Chapter website, train successor

-FNPS State Chapter Director: Jennifer Ferngren Cappelleti
+FNPS State Chapter Director: Deborah Ferencak

 Duties: Attend quarterly State Board meetings as Tarflower Representative, attend annual FNPS conference, advise Executive Board and provide reports from quarterly and annual State FNPS meetings, train successor